EremusOne/ESPectrum/README.md

 The SD card should be formatted in FAT16 / FAT32.

+First time the emulator access sna or tape directories, it will create and index for sorting the files in it.
+It may take some time if you put many archives (15-20 seconds in my tests for about 1000 files).
+Once created, file dialogs will open fast but if you extract the card and add files, you must later use "Options/Storage/Refresh directories" to be able to view new files on the files dialogs.

 #### Compile and flash it

 `PlatformIO > Project Tasks > Build `, then